michaelcfoti/RnB-Wavelet/README.md

 Current methodologies (Wen & Liu,2016; Donoghue et al.,2020) rely on the Fourier analysis and are limited to disentangling the rhythmic and arrhythmic activities from the Fourier spectral power.

-The RnB (rhythms and background)-Wavelet model shifts this paradigm by using discrete wavelet analysis, allowing the separation of these components at the temporal level of a signal.
+The RnB (rhythms and background) Wavelet model shifts this paradigm by using discrete wavelet analysis, allowing the separation of these components at the signal's temporal level.

 The algorithm extracts a ‘rhythmic signal’ by filtering out the arrhythmic components from the wavelet coefficients.